 Do you have a tip for the other readers on how to eat Paleo desserts in moderation?
 I'd love to hear your thoughts.
 Please comment below!

-These Paleo almond butter cookies are flourless, soft, chewy and simple with only 5 ingredients, plus the 2 ingredient optional chocolate topping.
+These Paleo cookies are flourless, soft, chewy and simple with only 5 ingredients, plus the 2 ingredient optional chocolate topping.

 Optional Chocolate Topping